pavrorov/makedjvu/README.md

 # License

-`makedjvu` — produce DjVu book from a set of page images.
+`makedjvu` — produce a DjVu book from a set of page images.

 Copyright (C) 2021  Pavel Avrorov.